K-Rockhill/Coursera_Capstone/README.md

 **Car Accident Severity Data analysis for Seattle**

-This report will be used for the capstone project for IBM Applied Data Science Capstone course on Coursera.
+This repo will be used for the capstone project for IBM Applied Data Science Capstone course on Coursera.

 **Full Report**